-Lam Dong has a rich natural beauty, in harmony with waterfalls interspersed with mountains, hills, valleys and primeval forests.
-In 2025, Lam Dong will have an additional 190 km long sea route from Da Chet Cape (bordering Ca Na in Khanh Hoa) to Binh Chau alluvial land (now in Ho Chi Minh City), providing many more attractive types of tourism for the province.
+Lam Dong has rich natural beauty, with waterfalls interspersed among mountains, hills, valleys, and primeval forests.
+In 2025, Lam Dong will have an additional 190 km of sea route from Da Chet Cape (bordering Ca Na in Khanh Hoa) to Binh Chau alluvial land (now in Ho Chi Minh City), offering a wider range of tourism options for the province.

 Table of Contents